prasannatmr/pt900/README.md

-# DQMS (daily question management system)
+# sql database
-DQMS is the zip file
+database is the zip file
-dqms database in it
+dqms database in dqms file
-kindly dqms import in the php myadmin to access this project
+blog_web database in blog file kindly database import in the phpmyadmin to access this project